 - If guests are not registered prior to 10 p.m.
-Friday, each guest will be required to pay $5 at the door.
+Friday, each guest will be required to pay $5 at coat check.

 - All guests are required to carry a photo ID (driver’s license).
 Those without photo ID will be refused entry.

-Students wishing to plan and/or participate in a Dive Dance on a night other than Friday must consult the Student Activities Office in advance for pertinent policies.
+Students wishing to plan and/or participate in a Dive Dance on a night other than Friday must consult the Campus Activities Office in advance for pertinent policies.

 All funds available to Gustavus for financial aid to students are administered through the Financial Aid Office.
 In accordance with established procedures, all students applying for need-based financial assistance are required to complete the Free Application for Federal Student Aid (FAFSA) each year.